webhintio/hint/packages/hint-http-compression/README.md

 For the complete set of configurations, not just for this rule, see the [IIS server configuration related documentation][iis config].

+If you prefer to let IIS compress your assets using Brotli, you can use the [`IIS compression scheme providers`][iss compression].
+However, make sure to read [how to enable multiple compression schemes][multiple compression schemes] and the priority limitations in some versions.

 </details>

 <!-- markdownlint-enable MD033 -->